 - Available in both Canadian and U.S. dollars

-Open a cash account if you intend to pay in full for each purchase with cash.2
+When you intend to pay in full for each purchase with cash.2

 The full amount required for all payments for trade purchases must be in your Scotia iTRADE account.
 Settlement periods vary depending on the securities traded.
 Funds required for the first trade purchase must be in the cash account before the order is placed.

-Open a margin account to borrow money against investments in your account.2
+When you want to borrow money against investments in your account.2

 When applying for a margin account, you can also apply to be approved for the following account features: